Buffing and Polishing What's the Difference and Which One is Right for Your Car?

 Polishing is a technique that involves the use of a finer abrasive material to remove very fine scratches and swirl marks from the paintwork.

-The polishing process also helps to enhance the shine and gloss of the paint, giving it a more reflective and lustrous appearance.
+The car polish process also helps to enhance the shine and gloss of the paint, giving it a more reflective and lustrous appearance.

 Polishing is a more gentle approach than buffing and is typically used when the paintwork is in relatively good condition but needs some enhancements and gloss.

-Polishing is a more gentle approach that is typically used for maintaining the appearance of a car's paintwork rather than repairing significant imperfections.
+Polishing is a more gentle approach that is typically used for maintaining the appearance of a car's paintwork and shiny surface rather than repairing significant imperfections.

 • The abrasive material used in polishing is finer than that used in buffing, which means it removes less material from the paint and is less likely to cause damage.